Stardom Cinderella Tournament 2021: Future of Stardom Championship Tournament

 Due to Saya Iida relinquishing the Future of Stardom Championship due to injury, a seven-woman tournament to crown a new champion was announced to kick off on the second night of the event.
-The finals of the tournament will take place on July 4 at Yokohama Dream Cinderella 2021 in Summer.
+The finals took place on July 4 at Yokohama Dream Cinderella 2021 in Summer.

 Results

 The match schedule of the first night was announced on April 7 after a press conference.